leoschwarz/qpdftools/cline_docs/activeContext.md

 - Fixed GitHub Actions workflow by removing incorrect Qt module specifications
 - Created a guide for cross-compiling from Linux to Windows
 - Fixed Windows build compatibility issue with Qt::ColorScheme by adding a fallback implementation for Qt 6.2.4
+- Created a bash script to generate Windows icon file from SVG source
+- Generated and committed Windows icon file to simplify the build process
+- Simplified GitHub Actions workflow by removing ImageMagick dependency

 ## Immediate Priorities
 1. ✅ Update CMake configuration files